Outerstring graphs are $\chi$-bounded: Introduction

-Bounds on the chromatic number of intersection graphs of curves come in useful in the study of so-called quasi-planar geometric and topological graphs.
-A \emph{topological graph} is a graph drawn in the plane so that the curves representing edges do not pass through vertices other than their endpoints.
-Such a graph is \emph{$k$-quasi-planar} if it does not have $k$ pairwise crossing edges (two curves that intersect only in a common endpoint are not considered as crossing by this definition).
-Hence $2$-quasi-planar graphs are just planar graphs.
-A well-known conjecture asserts that $k$-quasi-planar topological graphs on $n$ vertices have $O(n)$ edges for every fixed $k$, see \cite[Problem 9.6.1]{BMP-book}.
-Given a $k$-quasi-planar topological graph $G$, if we shorten the edges a little at their endpoints so as to keep all proper crossings, then we obtain a family of curves whose intersection graph has clique number at most $k-1$.
-Its proper coloring with $c$ colors yields an edge-decomposition of $G$ into $c$ planar graphs, hence the bound of $O(cn)$ on the number of edges of $G$ follows.
+A \emph{topological graph} is a graph drawn in the plane so that each vertex is a point and each edge is a curve connecting the two endpoints of that edge and avoiding all other vertices.
+Such a graph is \emph{$k$-quasi-planar} if it has no $k$ pairwise crossing edges (where a common endpoint is not considered as a crossing).
+In particular, $2$-quasi-planar graphs are just planar graphs.
+Any bound on the chromatic number of intersection graphs of curves with clique number less than $k$ implies a bound on the number of edges in $k$-quasi-planar graphs, as follows.
+Given a $k$-quasi-planar topological graph $G$, if we shorten the edges a little at their endpoints so as to keep all crossings, then we obtain a family of curves with no clique of size $k$ in their intersection graph.
+A proper coloring of these curves with $c$ colors yields an edge-decomposition of $G$ into $c$ planar graphs, whence the bound of $O(cn)$ on the number of edges of $G$ follows.